octet-stream/form-data/readme.md

 console.log(data.form.greeting) // => Hello, World!
 ```

-2. If your HTTP client does not support spec-compliant FomrData, you can use [`form-data-encoder`](https://github.com/octet-stream/form-data-encoder) to encode entries:
+2. If your HTTP client does not support spec-compliant FormData, you can use [`form-data-encoder`](https://github.com/octet-stream/form-data-encoder) to encode entries:

 ```js
 import {Readable} from "stream"